words/spache/readme.md

 List of easy American-English words: [Revised Spache (1974)][wiki].

-Read more on the matter in [Perera, Katherine.
-Linguistic Difficulty in Reading Material (Linguistics and the Teacher.
+Read more on the matter in [Perera, Katherine.  *Linguistic Difficulty in Reading Material.*  (Linguistics and the Teacher.
 Vol.  112)][book].

 You probably also want the [formula][].